top of page

 Continuing Education

-Holding Space for People Living with Chronic Conditions: Mindfulness Based Clinical Concepts, Understandings and Practices
+Holding Space for People Living with Chronic Conditions: Mindfulness Based Clinical Concepts, Understandings, and Practices - Friday, February 3, 2023

 Event Description: